microsoft/SDN/SwitchConfigExamples/Cisco Nexus 3132 - Redundant TOR/README.md

         inherit peer Spine
         description Spine2

  Each device that is to act as a peer needs to be added to the BGP router to allow the dynamic exchange of routes.
-Each link to a spine switch is added here.
+Each link to a Spine switch is added here.

     neighbor 10.0.10.131/26 remote-as 65533
       description 65533:SDNGateways